nikolajbech/web-application-2/README.md

 ## Get Started

-replace `web-application-2` with your project name
+Replace `web-application-2` with your project name